 Although less impressive than its San Francisco, New York, and Boston counterparts, Chinatown in Los Angeles is a great place to take your teenager, especially if they've never visited China but are interested in its culture and people.

-One of the most important annual celebrations on the lunisolar Chinese calendar is Chinese New Years Day, which falls on February 16 and starts the "Year of the Earth Dog" in 2018.
+One of the most important annual celebrations on the lunisolar Chinese calendar is Chinese New Year.
 Chinatown comes alive on this day with a parade and festival celebrating Chinese culture.

 One of the most famous skateboard parks in LA is the one at Venice Beach, but there are many others.
 Skateboarding is even more native to many Southern Californians than surfing, with a much more accessible price point and opportunities to skate all over town.

-Most teens are into music to some extent and LA has abundant opportunities to see bands and DJs perform.
-The Hollywood Bowl and the Greek Theatre in LA, and Pacific Amphitheatre and Irvine Meadows Amphitheatre in Orange County are fun outdoor venues for big-name concerts.
+Most teens are into music to some extent, and LA has an abundance of opportunities to see bands and DJs perform live.
+The Hollywood Bowl and the Greek Theatre in LA, as well as the Pacific Amphitheatre in Orange County are fun outdoor venues for big-name concerts.

-For indoor shows in LA, you can take your teen the Staples Center, the Microsoft Theatre, the Forum, the Honda Center and many smaller venues, too.
+For indoor shows in LA, you can take your teen to the Staples Center, the Microsoft Theatre, the Forum, the Honda Center and many smaller venues.
 To see what's coming up during your visit at any of those venues, check out Ticketmaster.

-Los Angeles is home to over 200 museums, so even if your teen isn't remotely interested in most exhibits, you can probably find one to spark his or her interest, if you know where to look.
+Los Angeles is home to more than 250 museums, so even if your teen isn't remotely interested in most exhibits, you can probably find one to spark his or her interest, if you know where to look.

 One of the most popular shopping destinations for teenagers is The Grove, which offers a variety of shops ranging from accessible to exclusive, perfect for a day of shopping with your teenager (or a quick trip to grab something you didn't pack!).
 There's also a trolley car that runs along a track to the neighboring LA Farmer's Market, both of which are popular spots for celebrity sighting!